reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 # Multimodal Behavioral Anomalies Detection

-The purpose of this tool is to detect anomalies in facial expressions and body language over the timeline of a video.
+The purpose of this tool is to detect anomalies in facial expressions, body language, and voice over the timeline of a video.

-It extracts faces and postures from video frames, detects unique facial features and body postures, and analyzes them to identify anomalies using time series analysis, specifically utilizing a variational autoencoder (VAE) approach.
+It extracts faces, postures, and voice features from video frames, detects unique facial features, body postures, and speaker embeddings, and analyzes them to identify anomalies using time series analysis, specifically utilizing a variational autoencoder (VAE) approach.

 ## Applications

-### Forensic Analysis
 - Identify suspicious behavior in surveillance footage.
-- Detect stress or duress in interrogation videos.

-### Human Intelligence (HUMINT)
 - Analyze micro-expressions.
 - Monitor and assess emotional states in communications.
+- Evaluate changes in vocal tone and speech patterns.
+-

-## Features
+- ## Features

 - **Face Extraction**: Extracts faces from video frames using the MTCNN model.
 - **Feature Embeddings**: Extracts facial feature embeddings using the InceptionResnetV1 model.
 - **Body Posture Analysis**: Evaluates body postures using MediaPipe Pose.
+- **Voice Analysis**: Extracts and segment speaker embeddings from audio using PyAnnote.
-- **Anomaly Detection**: Uses Variational Autoencoder (VAE) to detect anomalies in facial expressions and body postures over time.
+- **Anomaly Detection**: Uses Variational Autoencoder (VAE) to detect anomalies in facial expressions, body postures, and voice features over time.
-- **Visualization**: Representing the changes in facial expressions and body postures over time and marking anomaly key points.
+- **Visualization**: Represents changes in facial expressions, body postures, and vocal tone over time, marking anomaly key points.

 <img src="appendix/Anomay Detection.png" width="1050" alt="alt text">